 |Table Top||58 5/8”||36”||30 1/4”|

-Check out the video below to get a sense of the steps my friend and I went through getting it set up:
+Check out the video below to get a sense of the steps my friend and I went through setting up Platform:

 Conclusion – Output Platform is Rock Solid

-All in all, I think this is a great studio desk, and a fantastic step up from what I had previously.
+All in all, I think this is a great studio desk, and a fantastic step up from the audio workstation I had previously.
 It’s got more rack spaces than I need, so I opted to leave the included rack ears off to better utilize the available real estate.

 Output’s Platform is rock solid, and I expect it will be the last studio desk I will ever need to buy.
 I can’t wait to see what Output comes up with next!

 Learn more about the Platform studio desk here: